If you’re like most people, you’re probably thinking, what’s an EMP attack?

 These currents are called geomagnetically induced currents (GICs).

-Their strength is directly related to the electrical properties of the Earth beneath the lines or above the pipes because different types of soil and rock can be either electricity conductors or insulators.
+Their strength is directly related to the electrical properties of the Earth beneath and above the lines because different types of soil and rock can be either electricity conductors or insulators.

 9. Will cars still run after an EMP?